Kong/lua-resty-worker-events/README.markdown

 be broadcasted to other workers.
 With this method, the `data` element will not be jsonified.

 Before returning, it will call [poll](#poll) to first handle the posted event and then handle all other newly posted events.
+Check the return value to make sure it completed, see `poll`.

-The return value will be `true`, or `nil` and an error message.
+The return value will be the result from `poll`.

 [Back to TOC](#table-of-contents)